mkl24s/Core-2---ADLab/README.md

 - Document labs for ticketing systems (e.g., Spiceworks or OTRS)
 - Start Security+ and AZ-900 labs with GitHub documentation
 - Build up a full SOC analyst portfolio over the next 90 days

+- > ❗ Note: This lab was originally intended to be completed using Spiceworks Help Desk Cloud.
+> Due to platform issues, I pivoted to **Freshdesk** to ensure full functionality and documentation.